A stranger is a friend you haven’t met.

 More about us

-The average “Connectee” has two arms, two legs, a head with two eyes, two ears, a nose and a mouth – but there is one thing all of us have in common: We like to speak English.
+The average “Connectee” has two arms, two legs, a head with two eyes, two ears, a nose and a mouth.
+But there is one thing all of us have in common – we like to speak English.

-Some of us are native speakers of English who for one reason or the other happen to live here, some of us have spent longer periods of time in English speaking countries, some of us just happen to like the language – but we all like the open, friendly atmosphere of Connect.
+Some of us are native speakers of English who for one reason or the other happen to live here.
+Some of us have spent longer periods of time in English speaking countries.
+Some of us just happen to like the language.
+But we all like the open, friendly atmosphere of Connect.

-- The Connect Book Club – or rather the book clubs (currently three groups) meet once a month.
+- The Connect Book Club – or rather the book clubs (currently four groups) meet once a month.
 If you have a passion for English literature and love discussing books have a look at the website and register.